aelxxs/topikku/README.md

 # discord-topics
-> Simple Discord bot to set a custom channel slowmode. 🍙
+> Simple Discord bot that gives random topics. 🍙

 ## Add to your Server 🐥
 > Coming soon